aaronparker/m365apps/README.md

-# m365apps
+# Microsoft 365 Apps packager

-Workflows for building a Microsoft 365 Apps package and importing into Intune in Win32 format
+A workflow for creating a Microsoft Intune package for the Microsoft 365 Apps.